HXRO (HXRO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 HXRO Historical Price

-According to the latest data gathered on HXRO live price page, the current price of HXRO is 0.0042334USD.
-The circulating supply of HXRO(HXRO) is 620.39M HXRO , giving it a market capitalization of $2.63M.
+According to the latest data gathered on HXRO live price page, the current price of HXRO is 0.00412307USD.
+The circulating supply of HXRO(HXRO) is 620.39M HXRO , giving it a market capitalization of $2.56M.

 The HXRO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HXRO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.